Ciaralooney/ohbot-ai/README.md

 ```
 to apply your changes to your AI model.

-When you run
+When you run the command below you should see the new custom AI model you have set up.
 ```
  ollama list
 ```
-you should see the new custom AI model you have set up.
 ![image](https://github.com/user-attachments/assets/2394a6c9-a0e6-4afa-a8e2-faf095a45f45)

 I have switched to using this in my code but left the option for llama3 for anyone who does not wish to set this part up